StickySource/documentation/docs/source/configured/coercions.rst

   }

 #.
-A coercion is just a component but uses the ``@StickyExtension`` stereotype because Guice needs it resolved up front
+The framework is made of components and a coercion is just a component and uses DI, the ``@StickyExtension`` stereotype allows framework components to be initialised first
 #.
 Extending the abstract no default coercion to keep implementation simple and consistent
 #.
 The standard method returns a new Pattern
 #.
 I always use explicit exceptions as they are more meaningful that generic expections with odd messages